Sotra970/Rxkotlin/README.md

     // RxJava2 Dependencies
     implementation("io.reactivex.rxjava2:rxkotlin:2.2.0")

-1-STREAM TYPES(observables )
+> **1-STREAM TYPES(observables )**

-    1-Observable: emit a stream elements (endlessly)
+	   1. Observable: emit a stream elements (endlessly)

-	2-Flowable: emit a stream of elements (endlessly, with backpressure)
+	   2. Flowable: emit a stream of elements (endlessly, with backpressure)

-	3-Single: emits exactly one element
+	   3. Single: emits exactly one element

-	4-Maybe: emits zero or one elements
+	   4. Maybe: emits zero or one elements

-	5-Compelteable: emits a “complete” event, without emitting any data type, just a success/failure
+	   5. Compelteable: emits a “complete” event, without emitting any data type, just a success/failure

+> **2- Observer :**

-2-Observer : the observer has 4 interface methods to know the different states of the Observable.
+-  Observer has 4 interface methods to know the different states of the Observable:

 		1-onSubscribe(): This method is invoked when the Observer is subscribed to the Observable.

 		2-onNext(): This method is called when a new item is emitted from the Observable.

 		3-onError(): This method is called when an error occurs and the emission of data is not successfully completed.

 		4-onComplete(): This method is called when the Observable has successfully completed emitting all items.

+> **3-SUBJECTS :**
-3-SUBJECTS : abstract (which means it doesn’t provide an implementation) but the framework provides several default implementations that can be super-useful.
+ - abstract (which means it doesn’t provide an implementation) but the framework provides several default implementations that can be super-useful.

-	1-Publish Subject:
+	**1. Publish Subject:**

-		-it doesn’t cache any event,so notifications about past elements aren’t forwarded to each new observer.
+	 - it doesn’t cache any event,so notifications about past elements aren’t forwardedto each new observer.
-		-Once the PublishableSubject emits an error, all the subscribers are notified and won’t receive anything more.
+	 -   Once the PublishableSubject emits an error, all the subscribers are notified and won’t receive anything more.
-		-A PublishableSubject is useful, for instance, in bypassing hardware events like scroll positions, mouse events, clicks, etc… so you can subscribe several observers to them but you just want to listen out for newer events.
+	   -   A PublishableSubject is useful, for instance, in bypassing hardwar events like  		scroll positions, mouse events, clicks, etc…
+	    - so yo can subscribe several observers to them 		but you just want to listen out for newer events.

+	**2. Replay:**

-	2-Replay:  replays events to current and late observers, and it can be created in several ways
+	 - replays events to current and late observers, and it can be created in several ways:
-		1-create: unbounded subject that replays everything
+    1. create: unbounded subject that replays everything
-		2-createWithSize(int):only retains the amount of items indicated.
+    2. createWithSize(int):only retains the amount of items indicated.
-		3-createWithTime(int, TimeUnit): retains only objects contained in the specified time window.
+    3. createWithTime(int, TimeUnit): retains only objects contained in the specified time window.
-		4-createWithTimeAndSize: This is a combination of 2 and 3.
+    4. createWithTimeAndSize: This is  combination of 2 and 3

-	3-BehaviorSubject:
+	**3. BehaviorSubject:**

-		-used in Android’s Presenters/ViewModels, is quite similar to the PublishSubject -caches the most recent value emitted(deliver last emitted value to new subscriber)
+	 -  used in Android’s Presenters/ViewModels, is quite similar to the PublishSubject
+	 - caches the most recent value emitted(deliver last emitted value to new subscriber)

-	4-AsyncSubject :
+	**4. AsyncSubject :**

-		-caches the last event emitted and sends it to the observers only when an onComplete event is emitted.
+	 - caches the last event emitted and sends it to the observers only when an onComplete event is emitted.
-		-This subject can be used when we don’t care about the data stream, only the last object.
+	 - This subject can be used when we don’t care about the data stream, only the last object.

-4-OPERATORS
+> **4-OPERATORS**

 	1-Creating Observables
 		-Create:operator creates an Observable from scratch